Seres67/nexus_tyrian_ledger/README.md

-# Nexus Session Tracker
+# Nexus Tyrian Ledger

 A Nexus addon to track your current game session.

 ## Installation

 1. Install [Nexus](https://raidcore.gg/Nexus).
-2. Download the latest release from the [Releases](https://github.com/Seres67/nexus_session_tracker/releases) page.
+2. Download the latest release from the [Releases](https://github.com/Seres67/nexus_tyrian_ledger/releases) page.
 3. Place the `nexus_session.dll` file in the `<GW2>\addons` folder.
 4. Launch the game.
 5. Load the addon in Nexus.